 Secretly, I think they have nicknamed Lizzie RM in honor of me.
 Morning spazzes unite.
 Both dogs have since passed and while still missed, the new Airedale addition, Daisy, has brought such a unique personality into the home that her humans are still highly entertained.

 Visiting at Jackie and John’s house when everyone is there provokes a resounding chorus of havoc and non-stop energy.
 There is swinging, singing, farming, horse-visiting, dog-petting, out loud book reading (hilarious interpretations of the classics by my nephew-in-law), eating, bike riding, munching, fire-building, fire-tending, flies to be swatted, crayons to be used … and that’s just the adults.

 Surely, I jest.

-Noted brother-in-law revived me with a glass of Middle Sister Rebel Red Wine.
+Noted brother-in-law and oasis craftsman extraordinaire revived me with a glass of Middle Sister Rebel Red Wine.
 Haven’t tried it?
 Please do.
-The label: “If anyone tells you they don’t like red wine, stop talking to them, you don’t need that kind of negativity in your life.”
+The label makes gives a chuckle, “If anyone tells you they don’t like red wine, stop talking to them, you don’t need that kind of negativity in your life.”
+Yes, I so agree.

 I’m sure our family growing up had and our family now has dysfunction in it—isn’t that human nature?
 Entwining personalities will conflict and recover and repeat.
 If you keep love as your basis, those moments of disagreement can be overcome.

 Hanging out with Jackie and crew, I saw lots of humor, love, respect, tolerance, and I’ll add—protection.
 Kids draw that out of us—even confirmed non-moms such as myself.
 If you care about your relationship with children, you want them to grow up whole, as unscathed as any of us can be, and with crazy chaos surrounding and enriching their lives.

 So when is the last time you: Put your right foot in, put your right foot out, put your right foot in and turn it all about…?